<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=643855279873876&amp;ev=PageView&amp;noscript=1">

 Social Life, Interests, and Vibe

-Note from Elena: This is the #1 thing I underestimated when looking for schools; I didn’t realize that the fun Friday activities or clubs colleges have are some of the BEST parts of college.
-Keep these 7 categories in mind in your search!
+Note from Elena: This is the #1 thing I underestimated when looking for schools; I didn’t realize that the fun Friday activities or clubs colleges have are some of the best parts of college.
+Keep these seven categories in mind in your search!

 Some schools lean toward a certain political party.
 Ask about the college’s general political climate on campus, and you can even pick up the school newspaper on campus to draw insights from.